CRBS/Panfish/design/TechnicalSpec.md

 * **qsub.path**
     Full path to **qsub** command on local system that lets **Panfish** submit the shadow jobs.

+* **line.sleep.time**
+    Time in seconds the line command should wait between checks on actual job.
+    Might want to set this on a per cluster basis cause some clusters are slow and others are fast.

 * **line.stderr.path**
     Directory to write the standard error stream for the shadow job.
 This